RECOMB-Arch/template/call_for_papers.md

 ### Proceedings Track

 Manuscripts describing original work on computational aspects of genomic research involving large genomic datasets.
 Manuscripts in this track will be considered for publication in a special issue of the journal iScience.
 At the time of submission, and for the entire review period, the work should not be under review by any other conference or scientific journal.
-In some rare cases, manuscripts may be deemed to not be suitable for iScience after review but still invited for an oral presentation at RECOMB-Arch.
+In some rare cases, manuscripts may be deemed to not be suitable for iScience after review but still invited for an oral presentation at {{ site.title }}.
 In this case, authors will be required to post their manuscripts on a public preprint server (bioRxiv, arXiv, etc.) prior to the conference.

 To indicate your submission should be considered for the proceedings track, please include “[Proceedings]” at the end of the paper title.